isaac-k1/meal-delivery-app/notes.md

 - styled components use css to react native in the background
 - converts css text to react native stylesheet objects

+## 7:111

+- theme provider acts like a global state
+- react context is a way to pass data through components, w/o having to pass props down manually at every level